 Guilty pleas, disclosure and assistance

 A court is not permitted to penalise an offender for pleading not guilty.
-In Siganto v The Queen at [22] it was said:
+In Siganto v The Queen at [22], the High Court (as constituted above) said:

 A person charged with a criminal offence is entitled to plead not guilty, and defend himself or herself, without thereby attracting the risk of the imposition of a penalty more serious than would otherwise have been imposed.

-The court judges an offender for the crime, not for the defence: at [21], affirming the proposition expressed in DA Thomas, Principles of Sentencing (2nd Ed), 1979, Heinemann, London, p 50.
-See also Cameron v The Queen (2002) 209 CLR 339.
+The court punishes an offender for the crime, not for the defence: [30], affirming the proposition expressed in DA Thomas, Principles of Sentencing (2nd ed), 1979, Heinemann, London, p 50.
 The High Court in Siganto v The Queen at [21] also affirmed the following passage from R v Gray [1977] VR 225 at 231:

 It is impermissible to increase what is a proper sentence for the offence committed, in order to mark the court’s disapproval of the accused’s having put the issues to proof or having presented a time-wasting or even scurrilous defence.